How to Improve Insulin Sensitivity by Optimizing Sleep Duration?

 By aiming for 7 to 9 hours of quality sleep, maintaining a consistent sleep schedule, and creating an environment conducive to restful sleep, you can enhance your body’s ability to use insulin effectively.

-When combined with stress management, a balanced diet, and regular exercise, good sleep becomes an essential pillar of diabetes prevention and metabolic health.
+When combined with stress management, a balanced diet, blood sugar support supplement and regular exercise, good sleep becomes an essential pillar of diabetes prevention and metabolic health.

 My own experience with improving sleep has shown me just how crucial it is for maintaining energy, focus, and, most importantly, balanced blood sugar